TopEFT/topeft/analysis/topeft_run2/README_faketau_sf_fitter.md

 ### Inspecting channels before fitting

 `--dump-channels` prints or writes the Ftau/Ttau channel names derived from the channel configuration.
-It does not inspect the pkl and does not prove that those labels exist in the histogram axes:
+It does not inspect the pkl input(s) and does not prove that those labels exist in the histogram axes:

 ```bash
 python analysis/topeft_run2/faketau_sf_fitter.py \